Did you know that in 2023, Canada gave over 290,000 study permits to international students?

 Here is why you should study in Canada:

-• Scholarship Opportunities: Canada offers a variety of scholarships and financial aid programs specifically for international students.
+- Scholarship Opportunities: Canada offers a variety of scholarships like the McCall McBain Scholarship and financial aid programs specifically for international students.
 These can significantly reduce your financial burden and make studying in Canada even more accessible.

 What is a Provincial Attestation letter (PAL)?

-The Provincial Attestation Letter (PAL) was recently introduced (as of January 22nd, 2024) for most international students applying for undergraduate and college study permits in Canada.
+The Provincial Attestation Letter (PAL) has been newly implemented for most international students seeking undergraduate and college study permits in Canada.
 It is a verification tool for Immigration, Refugees, and Citizenship Canada (IRCC).

 PAL was established to ensure that international students are admitted to universities and colleges across Canada in a fair and balanced manner.
 Each province and territory has a designated quota for the number of international students they can enrol, and PAL helps ensure these quotas are met.